 People are unlikely to buy from your business on the first interaction.
 Therefore, it is necessary to guide them through the purchasing journey.

 Funnels divide users into various stages based on their current relationship with your business.

 People who engage with your business for the first time are at the top of the funnel.
 The more people engage with your business, the further down the funnel they go until eventually becoming a customer.

 Facebook sales funnels use the following stages to guide an individual from prospect to customer:

 Retargeting – During this stage, you market to people who have moved through the acquisition stage but have not resulted in a sale.
-This can include people who saw your ad but took no action or people who clicked through to your website before eventually leaving.
-The goal of this stage is to generate more sales with less marketing spend than the previous stage.
+This can include people who saw your ad but took no action or who clicked through to your website before eventually leaving.
+This stage aims to generate more sales with less marketing spend than the previous stage.

 Retention – During this stage, you use your ads to target existing customers.
 Already having data on this audience, you are able to promote highly targeted offers.